What Makes a Terrible Driver?

 Hot-headed driving

-You see, when anger seeps into your driving, it clouds your judgment.
+When anger seeps into your driving, it clouds your judgment.
 You’re more likely to take risks, ignore traffic rules, and react impulsively instead of carefully considering your actions.

-But, it’s not all doom and gloom.
-The good news is, you can change.
+But it’s not all doom and gloom.
+The good news is you can change.
 Recognizing your hot-headed tendencies is the first step.

 Next, you’ve got to manage your anger.
 Deep breathing, counting to ten, even pulling over to calm down—these strategies can help.